readthedocs-examples/awesome-read-the-docs/README.md

 - [sphinxcontrib-needs](https://sphinxcontrib-needs.readthedocs.io/en/latest/) - Documentation of `sphinxcontrib-needs`. **#sphinx** **#sphinx-themes** **#ui-material**.
 - [sphinx-immaterial](https://sphinx-immaterial.readthedocs.io/en/latest/) - Documentation of `sphinx-immaterial`, a Material theme for Sphinx, based on Material for MkDocs. **#sphinx** **#sphinx-themes** **#ui-material**.
 - [setuptools](https://setuptools.pypa.io/en/latest/) - lots of features, using the Furo theme.
 [Twitter thread](https://twitter.com/readthedocs/status/1546527820150718469) with some examples. **#sphinx** **#sphinx-themes**.
+- [Weblate](https://docs.weblate.org/en/latest/) - Weblate is a translation platform with a large documentation project with many translations and customized Read the Docs theme.
+Documentation aimed at all segments: users, administrators and developers.
+Also features an extensive Changelog. **#sphinx** **#sphinx-themes** **#translation**.

 ## API Reference